Texas Camp 2026: October 9-12

 Location

-TIFD’s annual Texas Camp is held at Greene Family Camp, 1192 Smith Lane in Bruceville, Texas, just south of Waco.
+GFC is at 1192 Smith Lane in Bruceville, Texas, just south of Waco.
 The closest major airports are in Austin (AUS) and Dallas (DFW).
 Click here for driving directions on GFC’s website.

 Housing

-All housing at Greene Family Camp has central heating and air conditioning.
+All housing at GFC has central heating and air conditioning.
 There are two housing types:

 Dorms